-- The referral must be requested by a participating provider and be in accordance with the requirements of the member's benefit plan (covered benefit). - The member must be enrolled in MC on the date of service (s) and eligible to receive the service. - If MC's network does not have a provider to perform the requested services, members may be referred to out of network providers if: - The services required are not available within the MC's network. - MC prior authorizes the services.
+- The member must be enrolled in MC on the date of service (s) and eligible to receive the service. - If MC's network does not have a provider to perform the requested services, members may be referred to out of network providers if: - The services required are not available within the MC's network. - MC prior authorizes the services.

 If out of network services are not prior authorized, the referring and servicing providers may be responsible for the cost of the service.
 The member may not be billed if the provider fails to follow MC's policies.
 Both referring and receiving providers must comply with MC policies, documents, and requirements that govern referrals (paper or electronic) including prior authorization.
-Failure to comply may result in delay in care for the member, a delay or denial of reimbursement or costs associated with the referral being changed to the referring provider.
+Failure to comply may result in delay in care for the member, a delay or denial of reimbursement or costs associated with the referral being charged to the referring provider.

 Referrals are a means of communication between two providers servicing the same member.
 Although MC encourages the use of its referral form, it is recognized that some providers use telephone calls and other types of communication to coordinate the member's medical care.
+This is acceptable to MC if the communication between providers is documented and maintained in the member's medical records.